-BCMT is governed by an Executive — consisting of a President, Vice-President, Treasurer and Secretary — with a Board of up to 7 more Directors, each holding a specific portfolio within our organization.
+BC Marine Trails is governed by an Executive — consisting of a President, Vice-President, Treasurer and Secretary — with a Board of up to 7 more Directors, each holding a specific portfolio within our organization.
 Board members serve for alternative two-year terms and must be BCMT members to be nominated.
 Once nominated, Directors are voted in at our Annual General Meeting in November.

 Our Board, committee members, and volunteer teams work hard, splitting their time between desk work — IT, meetings, and strategic planning — to work in the field, which includes invasive species removal, plastics and debris clean-up, to site assessments and on-site maintenance.
+Contact us through our Helpdesk.

-President, Sits on various committees
+President, Sits on various Committees

 He enjoys hiking, paddling, writing, travelling (Paul is sitting outside the Mount Kenya Safari Club) and reading.
 Paul is also the co-author of Easykayaker: A guide to laid-back paddling and Kayaking Vancouver Island.

-Vice-President & Chair of Communications Committee
+Co-Vice-President & Chair of Stewardship Committee

 Treasurer & Chair of Trails Development Committee